clearlinux/clear-linux-documentation/source/network_boot.rst

 Clear Linux* Project for Intel Architecture can be configured to do network booting via HTTP, with the help of iPXE.
-The following sets up an iPXE environment using Clear Linux OS for Intel Architecture, but the configuration options may apply elsewhere.
+The following sets up an iPXE environment using Clear Linux OS for Intel Architecture; these configuration options can also be applied elsewhere.

 Step 1